 Confirmatory factor analysis has been employed to address convergent validity.
-Anderson and Gerbing (1988) mentioned that statistically significant loadings of each factor in relation to the indicators of the construct can be considered as the supporting evidence for the validity of convergence of constructs.
-The validity of convergence attempts to evaluate the degree to which every item reflects corresponding construct converging to indicator variables while measuring other constructs (Urbach and Ahlemann, 2010).
+Anderson and Gerbing (1988) mentioned that statistically significant loadings of each factor with the construct indicators can be considered supporting evidence for the validity of the convergence of constructs.
+The validity of convergence attempts to evaluate the degree to which every item reflects a corresponding construct, converging to indicator variables while measuring other constructs (Urbach & Ahlemann, 2010).
 Average Variance Extracted (AVE) is applied in the research work to measure convergent validity.
-Acceptable degree/level of convergent validity could be attained if levels/values of AVE are not as much of 0.5 (Fornell and Larcker, 1981).
+An acceptable degree/level of convergent validity could be attained if levels/values of AVE are not as much as 0.5 (Fornell & Larcker, 1981).